manahshetty/M.A.R.S.S.Z/README.md

 The USP of our Project lies in its implementation, as it can analyse PDFs & Images, to convert them to text, with a software fully written by us, and using NLP concepts, generate our games from that!
 This means that to scale it up, it is not required to manually scoure through Educational Content to generate Question & Answers for our Game.
 All that is required is the PDF or Images of Chapters of the Subject Books.
 ### PRODUCT FLOW
 The site is user-specific.
 We have created an option for the user to log in as a student or as a teacher.
-The student can play the games, from a Menu of exisitng Subjects & Chapters pre-processed by us.
+The student can play the games, from a Menu of existing Subjects & Chapters pre-processed by us.
 This menu can easily be expanded with more PDFs on the subjects.
 We save immense processing time in keeping the generated keywords available to games, which can be dynamically played by students.
 On signing in, a teacher would be presented with an option to upload a word list to generate 'Find the Synonyms' game for the English Subject.
 This will be processed in real time, using the scripts on our server, and will generate the game, which can be played by her students.
 A Future scope for this is to have options enabled to monitor student progress as well as upload lectures with the relevant grade and subject tags.